mrowe/mikerowecode.com/_posts/2004-08-03-tibco-ems-with-sunone.md

+---
+layout: post
-Using Tibco EMS with SunONE AS 7
+title: Using Tibco EMS with SunONE AS 7
+---

 If for some reason you are unfortunate enough to have to use SunONE Advanced Server 7 (variously known as as7se, SunONE AS7, Sun Java